Blog →

 Gmail’s collaboration and team tools

 This is where Google shines.
-Their real-time collaborative documents were a game changer when they launched back in 2006 and has become the preferred tools for many organizations since.
+Their real-time collaborative documents were a game changer when they launched back in 2006 and have been the preferred tools for many organizations ever since.

 • Google Docs, Sheets, Slides